Viking, Denmark

 8. The Viking houses

 On your right hand, before Kastanie Allé turns left, you will see some greenhouses.
-Here the archaeologists found remains of settlements, which were lived in around the time of the foundation of the marketplace.
+Here the archaeologists found remains of settlements, which were lived in around the time of the foundation of the market place.
 The wooden Viking houses that once were here were varied in sizes – some up to 25-30 meters long, some small partly excavated workshops (pithouses).
 A road, a fence and a well were also found.
 Many of the houses had room for animals and stock of goods to be sold on the market.
-This means that these houses were bigger than the ones previously found at the marketplace.
+This means that these houses were bigger than the ones previously found at the market place.

 9. Rosen Allé – burial place.